What is a Pneumatic Tube System?

 Diverters are extremely important to Pneumatic Tube Systems, allowing packages to turn corners and/or change directions within the tube network.
 Today, users often require complex systems, which incorporate a larger number of send and receive stations and thus paths.
 Located at zone connections, a diverter regulates air flow to ensure that carriers are transported along the correct and most direct path.
 Once installed diverters can be operated remotely.

-Blowers for Pneumatic Tubes
+Pneumatic Tubes Blowers

 The blower is the driving force behind pneumatic tube systems, providing the system with its air supply.
 ‘Blower’ is used to describe the fans that create the vacuum and air pressure within the transport tubes, causing the carriers to move.
 These fans create a difference in air density behind and in front of the canister.
 This difference in air pressure enables the carrier to be pushed or pulled along the tube.
 These fans are responsible for propelling containers through the system at speeds of 25 feet per second.